 For the size of the town, public transportation in King of Prussia is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For King of Prussia, the benefits are reduced air pollution and congestion on the highways.

-The per capita income in King of Prussia in 2010 was $42,802, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $171,208 for a family of four.
-However, King of Prussia contains both very wealthy and poor people as well.
+The per capita income in King of Prussia in 2010 was $48,587, which is wealthy relative to Pennsylvania and the nation.
+This equates to an annual income of $194,348 for a family of four.

 King of Prussia is an extremely ethnically-diverse town.
 The people who call King of Prussia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of King of Prussia residents report their race to be White, followed by Asian.
-Important ancestries of people in King of Prussia include German, Italian, English, and Polish.
+Important ancestries of people in King of Prussia include Irish, German, Italian, Polish, and English.

 The most common language spoken in King of Prussia is English.
-Other important languages spoken here include Other Asian languages and Chinese.
+Other important languages spoken here include Langs. of India and Other Asian languages.